 Despite that the FOMC works with the Federal Reserve, there are certain roles that distinguish them.
 While the FOMC is in charge of the open market operations, the Federal Reserve sets the discount rate and reserve requirements through the Feds Board of Governors.
 The open market operations revolved around the trade of government securities, this is where government securities can be sold or purchased.

-References for Federal Open Market Committee (FOMC)
+Academic Research on the Federal Open Market Committee (FOMC)